xurui1/ultrasonic-rewarming-control/README.md

 This folder contains a set of scripts to optimise the control of a tubular transducer driven with a signal generator with the output power read by a power meter, and with transducer (and additional temperature sensors) read by a TC-08 datalogger.
+This folder also contains a .zip folder containing Solidworks part files and instructions used to assemble the ultrasonic rewarming device.

 Signal Generator: 33500B (Keysight)
 Amplifier: E&I 1020L 200W +53dB (E&I)